Mbed-TLS/mbedtls/3rdparty/p256-m/p256-m/README.md

+*This is the original README for the p256-m repository.
+Please note that as only a subset of p256-m's files are present in Mbed TLS, this README may refer to files that are not present/relevant here.*

 p256-m is a minimalistic implementation of ECDH and ECDSA on NIST P-256, especially suited to constrained 32-bit environments.
 It's written in standard C, with optional bits of assembly for Arm Cortex-M and Cortex-A CPUs.